-In this blog, I am going to show you how to get rid of dandruff with simple home remedies.
+In this blog, we show you how to get rid of dandruff with simple home remedies.

 Before we get started, let’s have a quick recap on what dandruff is